 The answer isn’t as altruistic as you might expect.
 Costco and other clubs charge a fee mainly to entice loyalty.
 If you pay a membership fee, you’ll want to get your money’s worth.
 That’s probably why you’re reading this article, isn’t it?
 Members who pay a fee will keep coming back — even if many other stores are closer and less chaotic.

-The final major reason for Costco membership fees is just to add another income stream.
-Some people keep their membership active even if they stopped going regularly (to Costco – ha) years ago.
-After my grandma passed, we found out she was still a Sam’s Club member.
-Despite the fact that she hadn’t even driven a car in half a decade.
+The final major reason for Costco membership fees is just to add to the company’s revenue.
+Some people keep their membership active even if they have stopped visiting the store regularly.
+After my grandma passed, we found out she was still a Sam’s Club member — despite the fact that she hadn’t even driven a car in half a decade.

 This is true of all subscription models.
 People get into a habit of paying and that brings in additional revenue.
 Habits are hard to break.

 There are four card membership options at Costco but you really only need to make 2 decisions: 1) Are you a business? and 2) Is the 2% cashback worth paying double the membership cost?

 $60 plus tax